TecknozBD/Hyper-Titan/document/detailed_architecture.md

 # Detailed Architecture of Hyper-Titan SoC

 This document provides an in-depth look into the architecture of the Hyper-Titan System on Chip (SoC).
+The Hyper-Titan SoC is a high-performance, energy-efficient platform designed for embedded applications, featuring dual-core RISC-V processors and advanced interconnects.
 The diagram below illustrates the various components and their interconnections within the SoC.

 ![Detailed Architecture of Hyper-Titan SoC](svg/detailed_architecture.svg)

+_**Figure:** Detailed Architecture of Hyper-Titan SoC_

 The Hyper-Titan SoC is composed of several key subsystems, each designed to handle specific tasks efficiently.
 The main components include: